-With T3's best cheap drones of 2022 guide, you'll find a carefully curated list of budget-friendly drones that aim to offer the same fun and entertainment of a premium priced drone without the sky high price tag.
+The best cheap drones should aim to offer the same fun and entertainment of a premium priced drone without the sky high price tag.
 Today, you'll find many of the advanced features have dripped down to these cash conscious options including GPS locking, intelligent flight controls, and quality cameras.
 Even better, many of these new features can now be obtained for under $500 or less.

 For a list of more advanced drones for more experienced flyers, head to our general best drones guide, For new fliers who aren't on a budget, the best beginner drone guide offers some great starter drones as well.
 All of the quadcopters featured in our best budget drones guide present a great way to learn essential flight skills and control, and for exploring how to capture great aerial videos and stills, before progressing onto a larger drone with more advanced features.

 To save you the bother of scouring the interweb for a suitable budget-priced drone, we’ve done the work for and collated this lovingly-crafted list of top affordable drones for under $400 from retailers like Amazon, BestBuy and Walmart.
 Whether it’s shooting awesome videos and stills or simply flying for the fun of it, this list of the best cheap drones of 2022 has some of the most popular drones available today.